Phylliida/mamba_interp/Ophiology.md

 $$RMSNorm(\stackrel{[B,L,D]}{x}) = \sqrt{D}\frac{x}{\sqrt{\text{sum}(x^2, \text{dim=-1})}}\text{weight}$$

+The reason we want to do this is so that each _element_'s value is on average 1, as opposed to the whole activation's vector.
+Since the introduction of the He initialization [^resnet2016], deep learning weights have been initialized so the activation variance is 1 assuming the input variance is 1, thus keeping gradients stable throughout training.

 # Full Architecture

 Now that we know how the SSM works, here is the full architecture.